 You may also experience increase in hair loss or hair growth.

-Swelling is also known as edema and is caused by the excess of blood in tissues.
+Swollen feet after C-section is also known as edema and is caused by the excess of blood in tissues.
 There may be series of swelling on the face, ankle, hand and feet.
 After the C-section, many women will experience swelling around the incision area or at the perineum.
-These swellings are usually caused by excessive fluid and blood in the body.
+Swelling after C-section is usually caused by excessive fluid and blood in the body.
 Also, intravenous (IV) fluid can cause swelling after the cesarean delivery.
-These swellings can be minimized through proper c-section home care.
+Swollen feet after C-section can be minimized through proper c-section home care.

 Try the following to avoid postpartum swellings: